abrarfuad27/Slotify/README.md

 * After running `npm start` in `Slotify/frontend`, the webapp will be running on **https://fall2024-comp307-group06.cs.mcgill.ca**, not on your localhost.

 N.B.: `npm start` on frontend should not be affected, but restart with CTRL-C just in case.

+## App features
+Note : non-member refers to people who do not have an account with Slotify

+### Public pages
+1. Landing page
+2. Login and register page with a ticket system for security
+3. Book a meeting using URL page (non-member)
+4. Access Poll page (vote on poll) (non-member)

+### Private pages
+1. Book a Meeting using URL page (member)
+2. Meeting Request page (sending a meeting request to someone)
+3. Upcoming Appointments page (upcoming appointment that member has created or will attend)
+4. History page (past appointments that member attended or created)
+5. Create Poll page
+6. Access Poll page (vote on poll) (member)
+7. Manage a Poll (display poll active and inactive polls statistics, allow user to end a poll)

 ## Contributions